vmware/container-service-extension/docs/INTRO.md

 Tenant users who manage Kubernetes clusters are expected to understand vCloud Director org administration principles.
 They should have accounts with privileges required to create vApps and manage them.
-Finally, such uses should understand Kubernetes cluster management including setting up user access and defining persistent volumes.
+Finally, such users should understand Kubernetes cluster management including setting up user access and defining persistent volumes.

 **Developers and other Kubernetes users** interact with CSE Kubernetes